 Smaller and other early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
 These companies compete with us in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites and patient registration for planned clinical trials, as well as in acquiring technologies complementary to, or necessary for, our programs.
 In addition, the biotechnology industry is characterized by rapid technological change.
-If we fail to stay at the forefront of technologies or products developed by our competitors may render our technologies or product candidates obsolete, less competitive or not economical.
+If we fail to stay at the forefront of technological change, we may be unable to compete effectively.
+Technological advances or products developed by our competitors may render our technologies or product candidates obsolete, less competitive or not economical.